 I love people and believe in people’s role in being a catalyst, therefore picked this extraordinary sector as my track.
 Here at Eco Femme I mingle (& giggle) with adolescent girls cheering them to express, in return I get awed by their curiosity and creativity.
 Working with girls has also made me realize I’m no person to break the myths and taboos around menstruation but to facilitate them in handling it.
 Group the girls and mail me at firstname.lastname@example.org my bags are packed!

-When I came to Pondicherry last year, I had passion for social entrepreneurship that I wanted to put in practice.
-After a few months spent in the area working for an NGO, I came accross Eco Femme and met the most inspiring social leaders that I’ve ever encountered in my life: Kathy & Jessamijn!
+When I came to Pondicherry in 2014, I had passion for social entrepreneurship that I wanted to put in practice.
+After a few months spent in the area working for an NGO, I came across Eco Femme and met the most inspiring social leaders that I’ve ever encountered in my life: Kathy & Jessamijn!

 Working for Eco Femme has been an incredible experience so far.
 It fulfills me in numbers of ways that I couldn’t begin to list down!
 Adding to the joy of working for Eco Femme is my uncontested faith in cloth pads and their potential to support the “green revolution”.

 Hello!
 This is Pavithra Devi from Eco Femme working as an administrator.
 Feeling excited and happy in working with the Eco Femme team.
 Now it is over 6 months for me in Eco Femme but I feel like I’ve worked for more than a year.